bodji/test2/README.md

 ```

 ### API
-Plik server expose a RESTfull API to manage uploads and get files :
+Plik server expose a REST-full API to manage uploads and get files :

 Creating upload and uploading files :